Lean manufacturing

-The term Lean was coined in 1988 by American businessman John Krafcik in his article "Triumph of the Lean Production System", and defined in 1996 by American researchers James Womack and Daniel Jones to consist of five key principles: "Precisely specify value by specific product, identify the value stream for each product, make value flow without interruptions, let customer pull value from the producer, and pursue perfection."
+The term Lean was coined in 1988 by American businessman John Krafcik in his article "Triumph of the Lean Production System," and defined in 1996 by American researchers Jim Womack and Dan Jones to consist of five key principles: "Precisely specify value by specific product, identify the value stream for each product, make value flow without interruptions, let customer pull value from the producer, and pursue perfection."

 Companies employ the strategy to increase efficiency.
 By receiving goods only as they need them for the production process, it reduces inventory costs and wastage, and increases productivity and profit.
 The downside is that it requires producers to forecast demand accurately as the benefits can be nullified by minor delays in the supply chain.
 It may also impact negatively on workers due to added stress and inflexible conditions.
 A successful operation depends on a company having regular outputs, high-quality processes, and reliable suppliers.

 History

+Frederick Taylor documented many observations relating to manufacturing efficiencies and Henry Ford applied Taylor's and early German manufacturing principles at the Ford manufacturing plant in the early 1900s.
+However, these methods were limited to physical organizational efficiencies and not the management philosophies and statistical methods Lean also requires.
+Toyota's Shigeo Shingo and Taiichi Ohno were first introduced to Lean's formalized manufacturing efficiency methods and philosophies after WWII by the father of "Lean Manufacturing", Dr. William Edwards Deming.
+Deming's Total Quality Management (TQM) lectures in Japan were widely celebrated and rapidly incorporated into Japanese manufacturing during the Reconstruction period.

-Fredrick Taylor and Henry Ford documented their observations relating to these topics, and Shigeo Shingo and Taiichi Ohno applied their enhanced thoughts on the subject at Toyota in the 1930s.
-The resulting methods were researched from the mid-20th century and dubbed Lean by John Krafcik in 1988, and then were defined in The Machine that Changed the World and further detailed by James Womack and Daniel Jones in Lean Thinking (1996).
+In 1988 manufacturing efficiencies and philosophies were dubbed Lean by John Krafcik, and then were defined in The Machine that Changed the World and further detailed by James Womack and Daniel Jones in Lean Thinking (1996).

-Evolution in Japan

-The exact reasons for adoption of just-in-time manufacturing in Japan are unclear, but it has been suggested it started with a requirement to solve the lack of standardization.
-American supply chain specialist Gergard Plenert has offered four reasons, paraphrased here.
-During Japan's post–World War II rebuilding of industry: